 For students interested in studying the scientific, engineering and management aspects of space engineering, this program, developed with Aerospace Engineering and Electrical Engineering and Computer Science, allows them to structure the program to a specific area of interest.
 The program is designed to provide a comprehensive knowledge of space science and engineering and their interrelationship; to teach the systems approach to conceiving, designing, manufacturing, managing and operating complex space systems; and to provide practical experience in space system design, project development and management.
 Eight program concentrations are currently available: Space Science; Propulsion; Plasma Electrodynamics and Sensors; Instrumentation and Sensor Payloads; Launch Vehicles; Telemetry and Spacecraft Communication; Astrodynamics; and Computer Control and Data Handling.

-The most up-to-date information on the Climate & Space SUGS programs, including example concentration course schedules is available at: http://clasp.engin.umich.edu/SGUS.
-Or, for more information, contact the SUGS Advisor, Sandra Pytlinski at firstname.lastname@example.org.
+The most up-to-date information on the Climate & Space SUGS programs, including example concentration course schedules is available at: https://clasp.engin.umich.edu/academics/sugs/.
+Or, for more information, contact the SUGS Advisor, Lindsay Coleman at clasp–firstname.lastname@example.org.